 African-American Research, Hosted by Diane Richard

-Join us as we discuss the unique methods and strategies for researching your African American ancestry.
-We may discuss 1867 voter registration, Freedman Bureau records, 1866 cohabitation records (aka marriage) as records unique to African American research in the immediate post-Civil War period.
-We might also explore researching those enslaved and 20th century descendants.
-Bring your questions and research resource recommendations and we’ll see where the discussion takes us.
+This SIG offered attendees an opportunity to discuss the unique methods and strategies for researching African American ancestry.
+Topics included 1867 voter registration, Freedman Bureau records, and 1866 cohabitation records (aka marriage) as records unique to African American research in the immediate post-Civil War period, as well as the exploration of the lives of those enslaved, and their 20th century descendants.

 Thursday, May 27